World-of-Workflows/WorkflowsUniversity/docs/20_solutions/README.md

 A Solution is a carefully-crafted World of Workflows workflow.
 Like any workflow, it can be altered using World of Workflows graphical interface.
 Here is an example of the contents of a Solution:
 ![](../images/2024-07-11-14-18-47.png)
-You can import any of the SETUPxxx_WF.json files to modify what the workflow will do when the solution is impoerted.
+You can import any of the SETUPxxx_WF.json files to modify what the workflow will do when the solution is imported.
 This might be useful if you wanted to run a proprietary workflow once when a solution is imported.
 Note that the Utilities plugin is included in this solution.

 ## Importing a solution